aymanshams07/aymanshams07.github.io/index.md

 This project explores the use of Stable Diffusion in Visual Effects (VFX), focusing on generating depth maps and integrating them into a Houdini-based workflow.

-### Overview
-The goal is to investigate how diffusion models can assist in creating depth information from images, enabling enhanced scene understanding and compositing capabilities in VFX pipelines.
+The goal of this work was to investigate how diffusion models can assist in creating depth information from images, enabling enhanced scene understanding and compositing capabilities in VFX pipelines.

 ### Houdini Integration
 A custom Houdini workflow was developed to seamlessly incorporate depth maps generated via Stable Diffusion.
 This allows artists to: